Aeroprakt A-22 Foxbat

 The Aeroprakt A-22 is supplied either as "ready-to-fly" factory built aircraft, or as a kit, consisting of 152 pieces.
 The kit can be built in about 500 man-hours.

 The A-22 meets the definition of an FAI microlight.

+According to Yakovlev, around 1,600 were built as of April 2024.
+Of these, 100 were sold to Russia before the start of the Russo-Ukrainian War.

+History

 Design and development

 Aeroprakt of Kyiv began design of the A-22 in February 1990, with the first prototype making its maiden flight on 21 October 1996, and a German-certified version entering production in 1999.

-The A-22's structure is almost completely metal with only the engine cowling, wing fillets and wheel spats being made of composites.
+The A-22's structure is almost completely metal with the engine cowling, wing fillets and wheel spats made of composites.
 The wings and control surfaces are fabric covered.
 The aircraft has excellent visibility, due to the large amount of glazing, including convex doors, that allow the occupants to look straight down.
 The A-22 uses a 3-axis control system, giving the pilot full control over the aircraft.
 The A-22 uses flaperons in place of ailerons and flaps, giving a stall speed of 52 km/h with the flaperons fully down.

 The kit comes with either the 80 hp Rotax 912UL or optionally the 100 hp Rotax 912ULS.
 The 85 hp Jabiru 2200 can also be fitted.

 Originally the A-22 came fitted with a 40-litre inboard fuel tank behind the seats, although later models have wing tanks holding 37.5 litres per side.
 The propeller is a 3-blade composite ground adjustable KievProp.
 Dual controls are standard, using a single central "Y" yoke or optionally twin yoke control system.

+Military usage

+Faced with a lack of long-range precision weapon systems and restrictions on the use of Western-supplied cruise missiles, Ukraine began developing loitering munitions to strike strategic targets located deep inside Russian territory.
+Initially the Ukrainian Armed Forces made use of converted fixed-wing aircraft procured from the civilian market, such as the A-22.
+Although the UAF has managed to produce purpose-build systems, unmanned conversions of the A-22 still remain in use.

+Fabian Hoffman, research fellow at the University of Oslo describes these conversions as a "rather complex weapon system," fitted with explosives and a guidance system; and it also flies at a relatively low altitude, making difficult for enemy radars to track.
+They were used against a drone factory in the Republic of Tatarstan in April 2024, while another was reportedly used against an oil refinery in the Republic of Bashkortostan in May 2024.
+In 6 November 2024, another A-22 loitering munition was reportedly used on a strike against a naval base in Dagestan.

+At least one has been used in the drone hunting role targeting small fixed wing drones with a passenger armed with a Malyuk rifle.